CyberReboot/vcontrol/README.md

 # optional - "make install" to install vcontrol to your python path
 ```

-From here, it is possible to use the RESTful interface in a browser.
+If `vcontrol` was installed via option `2`: it is possible to use the RESTful interface in a browser.
 To access it, follow the URL listed in the output when running `make api`:

 e.g.: `The API can be accessed here: https://192.168.100.1:27209`